What ingredients differentiate the different varieties of liquid Marseille soap?

 Comparison with other types of liquid soap

 This minimalist approach has lost none of its relevance despite changing cosmetics habits.
 On the contrary, it meets a growing need for transparency and authenticity in body care.
-The discerning consumer recognizes that liquid Marseille soap is not only an effective ally for daily hygiene, but also a respectful choice for his or her health and that of the environment.
+Savvy consumers recognize that liquid Marseille soap is not only an effective ally for daily hygiene, but also a choice that respects their health and that of the environment.

 We recommend these other pages: